BibliothecaDAO/realms-contracts/contracts/settling_game/readme.md

 #### Pack binary bits

-Define our large the mask is needed for a value.
+Define how large the mask is needed for a value.

 We will use rivers as an example since it's highest value is 60, which equates to 7 bits.
 So we will use an 8 bit mask on all values to keep things consistent (this could be what ever you like)